sage-code/maj/basic.md

  2  | tu = you        | voy = y'all
  3  | zu = him, her   | zoy = them

+Note: "y" is pronounced "ə" for example: "noə" not "noi".
+And this is the only difference.

 **Possessive**

 Is a composite word for a person or object who own something or have something.